GnuCash

 Here are some frequently asked questions about GnuCash:

-• Can I use GnuCash for business accounting?
+• Q: Can I use GnuCash for business?

 What is GnuCash?

-GnuCash offers a wide range of features that make it an attractive option for users seeking a powerful and flexible accounting software.
-Some of its main features include:
+GnuCash provides a range of features that make it an ideal choice for small businesses and individuals.
+Some of the key features include:

 Installation Guide